Learn the Facts about Spaying and Neutering

 Q. Is spay or neuter surgery expensive?

 A. Spay or neuter surgery generally costs less than most major surgeries, especially if the dog or cat is young and healthy.
 Also, many communities have subsidized spay and neuter clinics or programs in which local veterinarians perform spaying and neutering surgery at reduced cost or for free.
-For information on the reduced-cost options available in your area, contact SNAP at 713.862.3863 or visit the low-cost spay-neuter directory on the ASPCA website.
+For information on our affordable options, contact SNAP at 713.862.3863 or visit the ASPCA website.

 Q. Shouldn’t a female dog or cat have one litter, or at least one heat cycle, before being spayed?